Discover how to save time and money, by managing your finances and overseas transactions with ease.

 You can access various services through the UK's National Health Service (NHS).
 Here is an overview of the main NHS services to get the treatment you need while living in the UK.

-If you're pregnant in the UK and looking to give birth, here's a guide to having a baby in the UK from prenatal care to maternity leave.
+If you're pregnant and preparing to give birth in the UK, here's a guide to having a baby in the UK, including prenatal care, delivery and maternity and paternity pay in the UK.

 Moving home isn't always easy – many who repatriate feel different and utterly out of touch.
 This article explains what happens when culture shock is reversed, what to expect, and how to cope with its effects.